Table of Contents

 ext_offchain_network_peer_id

-A new function is introduced.
-The signature is
+A new function is introduced to replace ext_offchain_network_state

 (func $ext_offchain_submit_transaction_version_2